NEMA Enclosure Standards of Electrical Motors

 Suitable where the motor is exposed to dirt or dampness.
 Not suited in very moist humid or hazardous (explosive) air.

-Totally Enclosed Fan Enclosed (TEFC)
+Totally Enclosed Fan Cooled (TEFC)

 Same as TENV with an external fan as an integral part of the motor.
 The fan provides cooling by blowing air on the outside of the motor.